A mastectomy is an operation (surgery) to remove a breast. It's used to treat breast cancer.

 - your arm and hand become swollen and sore because of a build-up of fluid (lymphoedema)

 - your wound is bleeding

-You can get information on contacting others who have had a mastectomy from your doctor or nurse.
+It can help to talk to others who have had a mastectomy.
+You can get information about support groups from your doctor or nurse.

 Content supplied by the NHS and adapted for Ireland by the HSE